Cape Henlopen State Park: Wildlife

-Recreation
+Activities and amenities

 The beach at Cape Henlopen State Park is open year-round.
 There are two beaches that are open to swimming at the park with lifeguard patrols between the Memorial and Labor Day weekends.
 A modern bath house with showers, changing rooms and a snack bar is located at the northern beach.
-North Shore Beach, the southern beach at Cape Henlopen State Park, is a popular beach among lesbian women.
+North Shore Beach, the southern beach at Cape Henlopen State Park, is a popular beach among lesbians.

 Cape Henlopen State Park has two facilities that are rented out for large group gatherings, a pavilion for picnics and the "Officer's Club" a remnant of the Fort Miles days.
 The 18 hole disc golf course and basketball courts are open year-round.
 Hunting is permitted during Delaware's designated hunting seasons in some parts of the park.
-Hunters are expected to follow the rules and regulations of the Delaware Division of Fish and Wildlife.

 Cape Henlopen State Park is a popular fishing destination.
 Anglers may fish from the beach or from the fishing pier on Delaware Bay.
 A concessionaire operates the Cape Henlopen Fishing Center, a bait and tackle shop at the pier.
 It is open seven days a week May 15 - October 1.
 Visitors to the park may drive onto the beach for surf fishing after receiving a permit from the park authorities.
 Access over the dunes is open to pedestrians at all times.

 The pine covered dunes of Cape Henlopen State Park are open to camping in some areas with over 150 campsite available.
 Most sites have running water.
 They are available from family camping March 1 - November 30.
 Reservations are required.
 A primitive campground is available for use by youth groups.

 There are a variety of marked nature and hiking trails at the park, ranging from a beach to pine forests.
 Bicycles are another popular way to explore the park, and free bike loans are available (weather permitting).

 Cape Henlopen State Park is the eastern terminus of the American Discovery Trail, which is the only transcontinental trail in the United States.

-Seaside Nature Center

 The park's Seaside Nature Center features marine aquariums and natural history exhibits about the park.
 Environmental education programs are offered year-round.
 The nature center also contains an auditorium and a gift shop.
 Programs offered include hayrides, guided nature walks and hikes, birding trips, preschool programs, school programs and children's vacation workshops.